klummy/generator-flagae/README.md

 # generator-flask-gae-api [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
 > This generates an API focused Flask app that is proconfigured for Google AppEngine

+_This is currently very basic and would be improved overtime_

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-flask-gae-api using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).